 Interested?
 But you are not sure you’ll like it?
 (Oh, but you will, if you will just try it!)
-Come on out anyway, we always bring extra gear and ammo to hook another convert.
+Come on out anyway, see how it is!
 You just have to bring a good, fun attitude!

 Note: We do have a Buckaroo Class for youngin’s 10 to 13 years of age that utilize .22 caliber standard velocity and .410 shotguns of the same type as the “Big Kids”.